The Otome Heroine's Fight for Survival: Characters

+Sera's son.
+After an embarrassing first encounter with Alia, he falls in love with her.

-He was meant to be Alicia's butler in the game timeline.
+He was meant to be Alicia's butler in the game, but becomes the fake Alicia's butler instead.

 Media

 Light novel

 Written by Harunohi Biyori, The Otome Heroine's Fight for Survival was serialized on Shōsetsuka ni Narō from March 9, 2019, to May 22, 2022.
 It was later acquired by TO Books who began publishing it as a light novel with illustrations by Hitaki Yuu under their TO Bunko imprint on April 10, 2021.
-Ten volumes have been released as of October 15, 2025.
+Eleven volumes have been released as of June 15, 2026.

 During their panel at Anime NYC 2023, J-Novel Club announced that they had licensed the series for English publication.